prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 By the end of this week, students will be able to:

-- Grasp the essentials and advantages of vector graphics, including scalability and application versatility.
+1. **Understand Vector Graphics:** Learn the advantages of vector graphics, including scalability and versatility, and how they differ from raster graphics.
-- Become proficient in using Adobe Illustrator's interface, including workspace customization and tool management.
+2. **Navigate Adobe Illustrator:** Become proficient with Illustrator's interface, customizing the workspace, and managing tools for an efficient workflow.
-- Master the skill of organizing and managing layers for complex graphic compositions in Illustrator.
-- Learn to create and modify basic shapes and paths, laying the foundation for intricate designs.
+3. **Master Layers and Artboards:** Organize and manage layers effectively for complex graphic compositions, and use artboards for multi-layout designs.
+4. **Create and Edit Shapes and Paths:** Build and modify basic and complex shapes using Illustrator's shape tools and path creation techniques.
-- Gain expertise in using the Pen Tool for precision drawing and editing in Illustrator.
+5. **Precision Drawing with the Pen Tool:** Gain expertise in using the Pen Tool for precision drawing and editing, including manipulating Bezier curves.
-- Develop the ability to edit and refine shapes and paths for advanced graphic design projects.
+6. **Apply Transformations and Pathfinder Tools:** Use transform options and Pathfinder tools to create dynamic designs by combining and modifying shapes.
+7. **Work with Color and Export:** Understand how to apply color to fills and strokes, and learn how to export designs for various screen formats.

 ## Demo Files